be-oi/beoi-training/units/18-all-pairs-shortest-path/README.md

-# Unit 17: Single source Shortest path
+# Unit 18: All pairs Shortest path
 This unit covers the all pairs shortest path Floyd-Warshall algorithm, along with the following applications:

 - Transitive closure